- 2foodtrippers Bucharest Food Guide

 Simbio is located at Strada Negustori 26, Bucureşti 030167, Romania.

 Situated in a former print shop, Energiea serves über portions of comfort foods like ribs and burgers and well as jumbo salads, smoothies and lemonade.
 Although owned by the same team that runs Pâine şi Vin, Energiea is not a fine dining establishment.
-Instead, Energiea is the place to eat when you have a hangover or just ran a marathon.
+Instead, Energiea is the place to eat in Bucharest when you have a hangover or just ran a marathon.
 If you feel you want to plow down a serving platter loaded with fried potatoes, then this is the place for you.

 Energiea is located at Strada Actor Ion Brezoianu 4, Bucureşti 030167, Romania.